-2.5.1 Impact - Quantification of Tangible Benefits and Assessment on Intangible Benefits of Project Interventions/ Investment appear, however, are not always obvious, and valuing them may be quite difficult.
+2.5.1 Impact - Quantification of Tangible Benefits and Assessment on Intangible Benefits of Project Interventions/ Investment agricultural projects can arise either from an increased value of production or from reduced costs.
+The specific forms, in which tangible benefits appear, however, are not always obvious, and valuing them may be quite difficult.